-I was first exposed to the natural world in forest preserves on the city’s South Side, and I fell in love with the written word in its public schools and libraries.
-In the early aughts I was writing and performing spoken word poetry around the city when a professor at Harold Washington College resolved to interest me in life sciences.
+I was first exposed to the natural world in the city’s forest preserves and museums, and I fell in love with the written word in its public schools and libraries.
+In the early aughts I was writing and performing spoken word poetry around the city when a professor at Harold Washington College resolved to interest me in the life sciences.
 He succeeded, and I got a B.S. in Biology at the University of Illinois at Chicago.
 I spent a few years in research after graduating: I monitored invasive plants’ takeover of lakeshore dunes, investigated the spread of hospital-acquired infections, and peered into the brains of finches to find the genetic pathways involved in learning how to sing.
-I’ve been writing about science, health, and the environment since 2013.
-In the spring of 2018 I was a science journalism intern at The Scientist.
+I’ve been writing about science, health, and the environment since 2015.
+In the spring of 2018 I was a journalism intern at The Scientist.
 Since September, I’ve been a science writing intern at Fermilab.